Kraken-CI/website/docs/features.md

   machines
 - termination on timeout of stages, jobs and particular commands - this way execution farm is behaving predictably and is not e.g.: blocked by some broken build that hangs machine or by an infinite loop in tests
+- automatically estimated timeouts for jobs based on passed execution

 ## Reporting